 8. HEIM JOINTS: Only steel or aluminum heim joints are permitted.

 9. SPINDLES: Must be stock OEM style spindles with stock dimensions and materials only.
 Aftermarket spindles are not permitted.

 10. STEERING COMPONENTS: The entire steering system must remain stock OEM “type”, within the stock dimensions, steel thickness, location and configurations as currently delivered OEM for that make and model of car.
 Removable steering wheels and collapsible steering shafts are permitted to take the place of stock “OEM” type.
 Steering quickners are permitted.

-11. SUSPENSION: All suspension must be OEM stock components for that make and model of vehicle except for rules noted elsewhere.
+11. SUSPENSION: All suspension must be OEM stock components for that make and model of vehicle, except for rules noted elsewhere.
 Stabilizer links may be threaded rod.
-All bushings maybe rubber, polyurethane, solid or spherical bearing type.
+All bushings may be rubber, polyurethane, solid or spherical bearing type.
 Weight jacks are permitted in the rear only.
 If the car has front weight jacks a, then you must do 1 of the 2 changes listed below.

 12. DRIVELINE/TRANSMISSION: The entire driveline and transmission system must remain stock OEM, within the stock dimensions, steel thickness, location and configurations as currently delivered OEM for that make and model of car.
 Automatic or manual transmission is permitted if it was delivered with that make and model of car.
 Reverse gear must be working.